 The following rules allow the game to enjoyed by just two players.
 The main problem in a two player game is the overabundance of railroads.
 The solution: create an imaginary third player to reduce the supply of railroads.
 During the course of the game, periodically give this third player railroads chosen at random.
 Here's how: give it one immediately after four railroads have been purchased in the game, then another after the real players purchase two more railroads.
 Each time the real players purchase two more railroads, give the third player another (choose one at random from an upside-down stack of the deeds of unowned railroads).
 Repeat until the railroad supply is exhausted.
 So, for example with the original USA version, if you and your real opponent uniformly alternate purchasing railroads, the supply of unowned railroads will eventually dwindle to two.
 A real player will purchase one of these two, and the third player will be given the other, yielding a total of 20 RRs owned by the two real players, and 8 by the imaginary player.
 If a railroad is sold back to the bank, subtract one from the number considered purchased.
 When you ride on the third player's network, calculate fees as you would normally, however, pay one half of this fee to the bank, and the other half to your opponent.
 This fee splitting technique helps to simulate the fees the third player would pay to the real players if it were moving in the game.
 This also helps to retain most of the value of city lockout (monopolist) strategies.

-© Copyright 1999, 2009 by Intersystem Concepts, Inc. All rights reserved.
+© Copyright 1999, 2009, 2022 by Intersystem Concepts, Inc. All rights reserved.
+Copies may be printed for personal use.
 Rail Baron is a registered trademark of Intersystem Concepts, Inc.